Ferrari Virtual Academy

-Ferrari Virtual Academy (or FVA) is a sim racing video game for Microsoft Windows developed by Kunos Simulazioni and released in September 2010.
+Ferrari Virtual Academy (FVA) is a sim racing video game for Windows developed by Kunos Simulazioni in collaboration with Scuderia Ferrari.
+It was released on 9 September 2010.
 The simulation allows the player to drive a Ferrari against the clock at a race track.
 There are no other vehicles to race against in real time.

-In January 2015, the servers (needed even for single player gaming) were down for some time, with Ferrari ending its support for the game.
+In January 2015, the servers (needed even for single-player gaming) were down for some time, with Ferrari ending its support for the game.
 As of February 2015, the simulation can be used, however it can no longer be purchased.

 Gameplay

 The game offers two modes: Free Practice in which driving aids such as traction control, assisted braking, visible driving line and automatic transmission are permitted and the player can decide how much fuel should be in the car; and Hot Lap mode in which no driving aids are allowed, the fuel amount is fixed and reset each lap.
 Times set in Hot Lap mode are entered into an online leaderboard.

+The game is compatible with Thrustmaster's Ferrari F1 Wheel Integral T500 and Ferrari Wheel Add-On.